CISRS Scaffolding Course Part 1: Tube & Fitting, designed for scaffolding professionals across the UK.

 What Will Be Covered in This Course?

-This course covers essential topics and practical skills required for the safe and efficient erection, inspection, and dismantling of scaffolds using the tube and fitting system.
+This scaffolding training course covers essential topics and practical skills required for the safe and efficient erection, inspection, and dismantling of scaffolds using the tube-and-fitting system.
 The content combines theoretical knowledge with hands-on experience to prepare learners for real-world scaffolding tasks.

 • Statutory Regulations and Codes of Practice: Understanding the legal requirements and industry standards for scaffolding operations.